The Conservation of Energy Principle

 “this law means that energy can neither be created nor destroyed”

 This statement is exclusive in that it assumes energy is something extrinsic, something apart from us, something “out there”, something we mortal beings can in some way change.
+It is more helpful to acknowledge we are mere forms of energy and to say energy is neither created nor destroyed.
+It is conserved.

 Also no human being can know the limits of energy with certainty.
 We can only know it is as bounteous as the universe(s).